Kristi Noem: Staff

 On November 19, 2021, Noem named her fifth chief of staff, Mark Miller, to replace outgoing chief of staff Aaron Scheibe.
 Scheibe served as chief of staff from May 1 to November 19, 2021.
 Tony Venhuizen preceded Scheibe from March 2, 2020, to April 23, 2021.
 Josh Shields preceded Venhuizen from October 1, 2019, to January 1, 2020.
 Herb Jones was Noem's first chief of staff, and served from January 5 to October 1, 2019.

 Trade

 In February 2019, she said that the Trump administration's trade wars with China and the European Union had devastated South Dakota's economy, particularly the agricultural sector, "by far" the state's largest industry.

-Supplemental Income from Political Donations
+Supplemental income from political donations

 In 2023, while serving as South Dakota's governor, Noem funneled $80,000 in fees from a nonprofit, American Resolve Policy Fund, into her personal company.
 She failed to disclose this payment in her federal ethics filings upon joining DHS, which ethics experts say violates disclosure rules.